-Patrick Frazee, Fiancé Of Missing Colorado Mom Kelsey Berreth, Arrested For Murder
+Patrick Frazee, Fiance Of Missing Colorado Mom Kelsey Berreth, Arrested For Murder

-On Friday morning, Patrick Frazee was arrested for the murder of his missing fiancé, Kelsey Berreth.
+On Friday morning, Patrick Frazee was arrested for the murder of his missing fiancee, Kelsey Berreth.
 According to ABC News, Berreth vanished a month ago, and no trace of her has been discovered since.

-Since the disappearance of his fiancé, Frazee has mostly avoided the public eye.
+Since the disappearance of his fiancee, Frazee has mostly avoided the public eye.
 He’s spoken primarily through his attorney, Jeremy Loew, who says his client is focusing “on parenting the child he shares with Ms. Berreth.”

 Berreth, a Colorado pilot, was last seen visiting a Safeway near her home in Woodland Park.
 Surveillance footage from the store shows her shopping with her 1-year-old daughter.
 It is the last recorded documentation of her whereabouts, although Frazee insists that he saw her later in the day.